Avalanche vs. Coyotes Player Props Betting Odds

 Cale Makar Props

-Cale Makar's 39 points this season have come via eight goals and 31 assists.
+Cale Makar's season total of 39 points has come from eight goals and 31 assists.

 Makar Recent Games